MelodyVR have bought Napster, promising "a truly next generation music service"

-MelodyVR are promising to create “a truly next generation music service” after purchasing Napster for $70million.
+MelodyVR are promising to create “a truly next generation music service” after purchasing Napster for $70million (£53m).

 The Virtual Reality company most recently hosted a virtual edition of Wireless Festival during lockdown, and are also set to host 360 degree VR gigs from London’s Brixton Academy.